 By offering you specialist options, our part 2 course will help you position yourself as a resourceful, adaptable and skilled individual within a complex and changing professional landscape

-The part 2 qualification, accredited by ARB/RIBA, constitutes the final two years of the MArch course.
+The part 2 qualification, accredited by ARB/RIBA and validated by LAM, constitutes the final two years of the MArch course.
 We welcome direct applications from students who hold part 1 (or equivalent) qualifications in Architecture.

 The course asks you to build on the skills and knowledge gained in part 1, and develop your ideas and individual position through engagement with specialist input and complex architectural design/thesis projects.